abdullahkassem/simplePostsApp/README.md

 # simplePostsApp
 ## Description

 A simple SPA Next.js app for displaying posts.
 It has 2 main pages, a post listing page and a favourite posts page and the user should be able to favourite posts.

+This is my first Next.js app.
+I learnt Next.js and made this app, all in the span of 7 days.

 ## Background/Motivation
 - My target is to build a Single Page Application (SPA) using Next.js